forcedotcom/dataloader/README.md

     mvn clean install -DskipTests

-The Linux 64 bit profile is used by default.
-In order to use the windows profile, add the parameter <code>-Denv=win32</code>.
-Take a look at the pom.xml file to see a full list of available profiles.
+The build will include the appropriate eclipse swt jar by detecting the operating system type.
+If you would like to manually specify the eclipse swt jar, take a look at the pom.xml file to see a full list of available profiles.

 Note: salesforce.com officially supports dataloader on Windows XP and Windows 7.
 The other platforms that dataloader can be compiled for are unofficial.